chickensmitten/pomodoro-chrome-extension/readme.md

 4. Possible step: popup -> Local Storage -> messages -> a listener in Content Scripts like `chrome.runtime.onMessage.addListener` -> Changed current JS file -> Changed HTML

+## Publishing an extension to the Chrome Web Store
+- Chrome developer documentation for publishing: https://developer.chrome.com/docs/webstore/register/
+- Chrome Web Store dev console: https://chrome.google.com/webstore/devconsole/

+### Steps
+- Register and pay registration fee
+- In the chrome developer dashboard, zip "dist" folder in the react app.
+- Upload it into the store with "New Item"
+- Edit submission details
+- Edit Privacy Practices.
+As it requires you to justify certain permissions that you are requesting.
+- Then press "Submit for review".
+Normally will take a few working days for them to get back to us
+- Can use preview to view the chrome extension